SngJn-Ch/Higher_resolution_gan/README.md

 # SR_gan
   what is SR gan?

   Type of Generative Adversial Network(GAN) for Super resolution of image.
-For my SRgan code, it will return 4times higher resolution image than the input image.
+For my SRgan code, it will return the image that has 4 times higher resolution than the input image.

 # How it works